Shreyash2942/Data-Lab/README.md

 whoami   # datalab_root
 ```

+## Runtime Storage

+All logs, metadata, warehouses, and other mutable state live under `runtime/` at the repo root.
+Docker bind-mounts this directory to `/home/datalab/runtime` so every stack (Airflow, Spark, Hadoop, Hive, Kafka, dbt, Terraform, lakehouse demos, etc.) writes into its own subfolder.
+Remove a specific subfolder (e.g., `runtime/airflow`) when you want to reset that stack; the helper scripts recreate it automatically.

 ## Service Control Helper

 You can work either from `~/app` (inside the container) or from the same path when running as root/datalab_root (because `/home/datalab` is shared).
 Launch the orchestration menu with: